 Winter is coming soon, and the best thing you can do is to forget about the real world for a bit, curl up on the sofa, and play some intense Sci-Fi movie.
+Alright, this might not be top-notch leisure time for somebody who loves having fun in different ways – by playing video games, sports or online slots using a bonus offer similar to the Serbian Circus bonus dobrodošlice – but watching movies is fun to me.
 Film studios are finally starting to realize that they need to add a little TLC to their video game adaptations and movies alike, which is why they are taking the task more seriously than ever.
 With that in mind, we have decided to put up the following list of the best video game-related movies.

 Mortal Kombat (1995)